-Other artists and colleagues who played key roles in the early projects and forming of CCI include: Sue Bainbridge, Mary Jane Drummond, Sharon Honig, Karl Foster, Issam Kourbaj, Martina Gecelli, Anne-Mie Melis, Mandy Swann and Townley and Bradby.
+The strength of CCI lies in the collaboration between all CCI colleagues.
+Other artists and colleagues who played key roles in the early projects and forming of CCI include: Sue Bainbridge, Mary Jane Drummond, Jo Holland, Sharon Honig, Karl Foster, Issam Kourbaj, Martina Gecelli, Anne-Mie Melis, Mandy Swann, Helen Taylor and Townley and Bradby.

 We are also grateful to Bridget Cusack, Andrew Jones, Damian Hebron, and Pamela Burnard who have all been dedicated trustees in the past.